• Products

 Conclusion

-Brokers have developed the GTT trigger as a replacement for GTC (Good-Til-Cancelled).
+Brokers have developed the GTT trigger as a replacement for GTC (Good-Till-Cancelled).
 The GTT provides inactive stock market investors with a way to reduce losses and book profits without actively monitoring the markets.
 However, GTC continues to offer several functions that GTT does not.
 If you are an enthusiastic stock market investor, GTT orders may be advantageous.
 Such orders can assist you in selling all or a portion of the stocks you already have in your demat account at a certain price.
 Once you sell, you can repurchase the identical equities with a buy order at a lower GTT price.
-This will get you profits without constantly checking prices.
+This will potentially get you profits without constantly checking prices.

 Did you enjoy this article?